-With the US election less than two months away, recent attempts to hack election data systems have prompted some officials to say that Russia could be trying to manipulate the race.
+With the US election less than two months away, recent attempts to hack election data systems have raised fears that Russia could be trying to manipulate the race.

 Defense Secretary Ash Carter also issued an implicit warning to Moscow last week while in Europe.

 "We will not ignore attempts to interfere with our democratic processes," Carter said.
 Asked later to elaborate, Carter said he was referring to Russia's "interference in the internal affairs of nations, short of war."